 What we know: transgender persons have higher incidence of depression, anxiety, suicide attempts, assault.
 The media has had story after story of transgender persons being treated horribly.
 Identifying as a different gender than what was assigned at birth is hard.
-The parents and family have to cope with changed expectations and it can be difficult to ‘get it right’ (i.e. say the preferred name, use the preferred pronoun, and accept that the baby you were raising as one gender is different than what was anticipated).
+Parents and family have to manage changed expectations and it can be difficult to ‘get it right’ (i.e. say your child’s preferred name, use their preferred pronoun, and accept that the baby you were raising as one gender is different than what was anticipated).

 So what does this mean for parents?

 First, there is no evidence that having a transgender child is in any way related to parenting.

 Next, it is normal to feel a variety of emotions when learning a child identifies as a gender different from one assigned at birth: confused, sad, surprised… all can be normal emotions for parents to experience.